 What is a Screw pile?

-- Speed of install
+- Speed of the install

-- Install in limited access areas
+- Installs in limited access areas

 - Reduced man hour costs

 - An ability to build the structure same day as install

 UK Helix is one fo the few UK based companies that offers you smaller piles which are ideal your DIY projects, however we also serve commercial industries and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here

 What if you hit a hard rock with a DIY screw pile?